roddicki/Creating_with_Data/intro-pt1-2.md

   }
 ```
 When you test this page you should see the video time up date as the video plays back.
+# Source Code
+The full source code is available at
+examples/pt1-2.html